-Adapted from Liz Neumark’s cookbook, Sylvia’s Table, dragon-roasted chicken is the perfect main dish for your Game of Thrones season premiere watch party.
+Adapted from the cookbook Sylvia’s Table by Liz Neumark, dragon-roasted chicken is the perfect main dish to cook whiile awaiting the Game of Throne' final season.
 Serve this classic dish with simple side dishes like green beans and mashed potatoes.

 The day before or at least 8 hours ahead of when you want to roast the chicken, season it inside and out with the salt and pepper.
 Cover the bird loosely with foil or plastic wrap and refrigerate.